 You can also buy noise cancelling ear buds but personally I don’t like having things in my ears (but I am unusual it seems).

-They work in just the same way as noise cancelling headphones.
+They work in just the same way as noise cancelling headphones but are obviously less bulky and easier to carry.

 If you are ok with having things in your ears (well most are, it is just me who is strange) then these TaoTronics active noise cancelling earbuds are very popular on Amazon.

+Are travel pillows worth it?
+Well in my opinion, they are another one of the must have flight gadgets for a long flight.
 Without a good travel pillow it is almost impossible to get any useful sleep during a flight.
-That is unless you are like my father was as he could have slept on a clothes line.
+That is unless you are like my father, who could have slept on a clothes line.

 Getting some sleep not only helps make the flight go quicker but can certainly help to make you feel better and refreshed when you get to your destination.